bimalka98/bimalka98/README.md

 > I believe in **applying** knowledge, rather than **continuously learning** without practical application.
 It's the only way to master a discipline ~ Bimalka 📈

 - In June 2023, I completed the Final Year Project of my undergraduate degree program, [**AutoPilotX: an Advanced autonomous navigation technology designed specifically for outdoor, semi-structured, and terrain-based applications**](https://www.linkedin.com/posts/bimalka98_autonomousvehicles-ugv-mobilerobots-activity-7098502042712776704-DxyF).
-    - The unique aspect of the robot lies in its utilization of a combination of 3D LiDAR, RTK/GPS, wheel odometry, and IMU for navigation purposes.
+    - The unique aspect of the robot lies in its utilisation of a combination of 3D LiDAR, RTK/GPS, wheel odometry, and IMU for navigation purposes.
     - Therefore, the potential applications include precision agriculture, autonomous security, autonomous carts, disaster management, and research.

 - In July 2022, I completed my undergraduate-level internship at a local Research and Development facility, where I worked on [**Machine Vision-based Real-Time Motion Planning for an Articulated Robot Arm**](https://www.linkedin.com/posts/bimalka98_potential-internship-engineering-activity-6973307404562157568-F9eA),